How to Teach ‘Lateral Thinking’: 5 Brain-Bending Riddles for Your Family

 The Answer: The match.

 The Lesson: This riddle is a masterclass in misdirection.
-It floods your brain with “red herrings” (the candle, stove, lamp) to make you focus on the wrong part of the problem.
-The lateral thinker ignores the noise, identifies the first, necessary step, and solves the problem instantly.
+It floods your brain with “red herrings” (the candle, stove, and lamp) to make you focus your attention on the wrong part of the problem.
+The lateral thinker ignores the noise, identifies the first, logically necessary step, and solves the problem instantly.